 Value investing is based on three premises: the underlying value and the price of a stock are two different things, over time the price of a stock will trade around its underlying value, and nobody can tell what the future holds with any certainty.
 In order to protect against unforeseen negative events, investors buy undervalued stocks and then wait for the price to rise to reflect value.
 Unless the underlying value deteriorates significantly, an investor is protected against negative outcomes.

-The value of a stock is typically grounded in the amount of earnings or net assets the share represents.
-If a a company has a book value per share of $10, and the stock is trading at $7, we have a bargain.
+The value of a stock is typically grounded in the number of earnings or net assets the share represents.
+If a company has a book value per share of $10, and the stock is trading at $7, we have a bargain.
 If it’s trading at $700, it’s likely overvalued.